mx1001/hardops_manual/docs/issues.md

 ### Helping us help you

+Being in a position of support has taught me how important it is to get adequate information on an issue.
+Screenshots, gifs and videos of issues are the best way to help us resolve your issue.

+Text descriptions can only go so far and we are often asking users for more information so the issues experienced can be triangulated and resolved.

 # Capturing Issues w/ ShareX windows

 When it comes to Blender crashes occur however being able to replicate it and provide steps for what causes it goes much farther for assistance with diagnosis.